-- P. Whether Wal-Mart or Lang represented or aided and abetted the making of a representation that Equate has characteristics, uses, or benefits which it does not have, within the meaning of Cal.
+- V. Whether Wal-Mart misrepresented Equate's affiliation, connection, or association with, or certification by, another, within the meaning of Cal.
 Civ.
-Code § 1770(a)(5); - Q. Whether Wal-Mart or Lang represented or aided and abetted the making of a representation that Equate is original or new if it has deteriorated unreasonably or is altered, within the meaning of Cal.
+Code § 1770(a)(3); - W. Whether Wal-Mart represented that Equate has characteristics, uses, or benefits which it does not have, within the meaning of Cal.
 Civ.
-Code § 1770(a)(6); - R. Whether Wal-Mart or Lang represented or aided and abetted the making of a representation that Equate is of a particular standard, quality, or grade, when it was really of another, within the meaning of Cal.
+Code § 1770(a)(5); - X. Whether Wal-Mart represented that Equate is original or new if it has deteriorated unreasonably or is altered, within the meaning of Cal.
 Civ.
-Code § 1770(a)(7); - S. Whether Wal-Mart or Lang disparaged or aided and abetted the disparaging of the goods, services, or business of another by false or misleading representation of fact, within the meaning of Cal.
+Code § 1770(a)(6); - Y. Whether Wal-Mart represented Equate is of a particular standard, quality, or grade, when it was really of another, within the meaning of Cal.
 Civ.
-Code § 1770(a)(8); - T. Whether Wal-Mart or Lang advertised or aided and abetted the advertising of Equate with the intent not to sell it as advertised, within the meaning of Cal.
+Code § 1770(a)(7); - Z. Whether Wal-Mart disparaged the goods, services, or business of another by false or misleading representation of fact, within the meaning of Cal.
 Civ.
-Code § 1770(a)(9); - U. Whether Wal-Mart or Lang represented or aided and abetted the making of a representation that Equate has been supplied in accordance with a previous representation when it has not, within the meaning of Cal.
+Code § 1770(a)(8); - AA.
+Whether Wal-Mart advertised Equate with the intent not to sell it as advertised, within one meaning of Cal.
 Civ.
-Code § 1770(a)(16) - V. The proper equitable and injunctive relief; - W. The proper amount of actual or compensatory damages; - X. The proper amount of restitution or disgorgement; - Y. The proper amount of punitive damages; and - Z. The proper amount of reasonable litigation expenses and attorneys' fees.
+Code § 1770(a)(9); - BB.
+Whether Wal-Mart represented that Equate has been supplied in accordance with a previous representation when it has not, within the meaning of Cal.
+Civ.
+Code § 1770(a)(16); - CC.
+The proper equitable and injunctive relief; - $^{28}$ II DD.
+The proper amount of actual or compensatory damages;

+EE.
+The proper amount of restitution or disgorgement;

+FF.
+The proper amount of punitive damages; and

+GG.
+The proper amount of reasonable litigation expenses and attorneys' fees.

-98. Plaintiff's claims are typical of class members' claims in that they are based on the same underlying facts, events, and circumstances relating to Wal-Mart and Lang's conduct.
+93. Plaintiff's claims are typical of class members' claims in that they are based on the same underlying facts, events, and circumstances relating to Wal-Mart's conduct.

-99. Plaintiff will fairly and adequate represent and protect the interests of the class, has no interests incompatible with the interests of the class, and has retained counsel competent and experienced in class action litigation.
+94. Plaintiff will fairly and adequately represent and protect the interests of the class, has no interests incompatible with the interests of the class, and has retained counsel competent and experienced in class action litigation.

-7 100.
-The class is sufficiently numerous, as both the class and subclass contain at least 8 thousands of members who purchased the Wal-Mart Equate at issue in this action.
+95. The class is sufficiently numerous, as both the class and subclass contain at least thousands of members who purchased the Wal-Mart Equate at issue in this action.

-9 101.
-Class treatment is superior to other options for resolution of the controversy 10 because the relief sought for each class member is small such that, absent representative 11 litigation, it would be infeasible for class members to redress the wrongs done to them.
+96. Class treatment is superior to other options for resolution of the controversy because the relief sought for each class member is small such that, absent representative litigation, it would be infeasible for class members to redress the wrongs done to them.

-12 102.
-Questions of law and fact common to the class predominate over any questions 13 affecting only individual class members.
+97. Questions of law and fact common to the class predominate over any questions affecting only individual class members.

-14 103.
-As a result of the foregoing, class treatment is appropriate under Fed.
-R. Civ.
-P. 15 23(a), (b)(2), and (b)(3).
+98. As a result of the foregoing, class treatment is appropriate under Fed.
+R. Civ.P.
+23(a), (b)(2), and (b)(3).